JoshuaClugston/JoshuaClugston/README.md

 - 👀 I’m interested in quantum computing, machine learning, and mathematics.
 - 🌱 I’m constantly learning.
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me @JoshuaClugston on Twitter.
+- 📫 Reach me @JoshuaClugston on Twitter.